• Home

 Type of Resource: Slides

 This slide deck reviews the problem of correlation and causation.
 It provides a quick mathematical review of what correlation is, followed by a look at the difference between correlation and causation and a high-level overview of three requirements in proving causation.
 The slide deck with instructor notes could be used as a reading or an activity.
+It can take 30-60 minutes to present in class, depending on the amount of discussion.

 © Copyright 2025 Data Advocacy for All .
 Powered by Jekyll with al-folio theme.
 Hosted by GitHub Pages.
-Last updated: March 13, 2025.
+Last updated: July 16, 2025.